Scorbinwen/Tensorflow-Installation/README.md

 [install]
 trusted-host = mirrors.aliyun.com
 "
-After you copy this source to the pip.conf,press "esc" to escape from the insert mode,and then type into ":wq" to save ./pip/pip.conf and exit
+After you copy this source to the pip.conf,press "esc" to escape from the insert mode(and enter into normal mode), and then type  ":wq" to save ./pip/pip.conf and exit
-apt-get update

 ### then you can install the libs you need using pip install xxx(e.g. pip install opencv-python)
 Problems you may encounter:
 After you pip install opencv-python,you may still fail to import cv2: